w3f/polkadot-wiki/docs/learn/learn-proxies.md

 Let's take for example the stash account Eleanor that has a controller Charly.
 Eleanor does not fully trust Charly, and as a consequence sets him as a time-delayed staking proxy.
 In this way, if Charly submits an extrinsic to change the controller to Bob, such extrinsic can be rejected by Eleanor.
-This implies that Eleanor monitors Charly, and that within the the time-delay she can spot the announced extrinsic.
+Bob can be even more malicious than Charly and change the reward destination to another account he only controls.
+Remember that Eleanor added Charly as proxy, but she might not want to add Bob as a controller.
+This implies that Eleanor monitors Charly, and that within the time-delay she can spot the announced extrinsic.
 As a monitor tool you can use a block explorer.

 ![time-delayed proxies](../assets/time-delayed-proxies.png)